Mary Lou Fulton College for Teaching and Learning Innovation policies

 • Doctoral students carrying more than three credits of “I” grades are considered as not making satisfactory academic progress.

-3. Pass all required professional experiences, including traditional and job embedded internships, and student teaching, with a grade of “C” or higher.
+3. Pass all required upper division professional experiences, including traditional and job-embedded internships (to include internships embedded in courses), and student teaching with a grade of “C” or higher.

-4. Maintain good standing as outlined in the professional responsibilities standards section.
+4. Maintain good standing as outlined in the Standards for Professional Disposition section.

 5. Graduate students must remain continuously enrolled in their graduate program.
 Failing to do so without a Graduate College-approved leave of absence is considered lack of academic progress and may result in the Graduate College withdrawing students from the program.
 See the complete Graduate College leave of absence policy for more details.